Scholarships & financial aid

 Available to both undergraduate and graduate students experiencing some sort of unexpected expense, whether it be travel, medical, or accidental.
 Documentation of bills may be required.
 Students are identified in one-on-one appointments.
 Money will be applied to the student’s account upon ISSS approval.
 This fund is not intended to assist with tuition costs.
 To apply, please make an appointment to speak with an ISSS advisor.

 Available to undergraduate students in their second year or above who are experiencing sudden, unexpected financial need.
 This is a one-time award for students with preference given to those closer to completing their studies.
-Generally, recipients of Tuition Waivers cases are those students whose financial situations will be resolved in the near future.
+Generally, recipients of Tuition Assistance cases are those students whose financial situations will be resolved in the near future.
 Applications for this award are sent out at the start of Fall and Spring semesters.

 The Rowe Fund was endowed through a bequest from Dr. Leo Stanton Rowe, who served as Director General of the Pan American Union (the precursor of the OAS), from 1920 until his death in 1946.
 Dr. Rowe devoted his life to furthering understanding and integration among the countries of the Americas, particularly through higher education.
 Application information can be found on the Organization of American States website.

 Limited funding for undergraduate and graduate students experiencing a financial need.
 This fund is not intended to assist with tuition costs.
 Students identified in appointments with advisors.